CarlosAMolina/microservice-apis-python/README.md

 Resolvers let the server know how to produce a value for a type or an attribute.

+Resolvers are Python functions that know how to return a valid payload for a query.

 ## Run

 ### GraphQL Faker